The Right Order to Add Hot Tub Chemicals

 Lastly, you’ll want to shock your water once a week.
 This helps refresh your sanitizer and kill extra contaminants.
 You can add either oxidizer, a.k.a. non-chlorine shock, or chlorine shock to your water.

-Oxidizer helps keep your chlorine or bromine active and working in the water.
-But chlorine shock is more powerful and directly kills contaminants.
+Oxidizers help keep chlorine or bromine active and working in the water.
+However, chlorine shock is more powerful and directly kills contaminants.

 Either one is fine, even in bromine hot tubs, so it will really depend on your hot tub usage and if you’re noticing issues like cloudy or murky water.